We live in a society of consumerism and we should only buy what people aren’t selling.

 Right after he explains those two elements, he makes a parallel to his life and business and says that he never works with dumb people.
 And he argues it so well I start seeing something new.

-He never working with dumb people wasn’t part of something he was trying to sell.
+Never working with dumb people wasn’t part of something he was trying to sell.
 It was actually part of his lifestyle and his process of thinking.
 Also, it was the missing puzzle of how I was seeing things.

 Of course, until that moment I knew I don’t want to work with dumb people but I was still doing it.
 After hearing Tony saying it, it was clear to me that working with dumb people is consuming more energy than providing money and freedom.
 That was a moment of change for me.